commercetools/test-data/docs/contributing/test-data-models-overview.md

 As you can see, these files are required to export two configuration objects (`restFieldsConfig`, `graphqlFieldsConfig`) which describe how to populate the properties of the data model when building the default version.

-The configuration objects has two properties:
+The configuration objects have two properties:

 - `fields` (**required**): Describe how the default values should be populated
 - `postBuild` (_optional_): Callback function to run modifications on the built data model